Diastology & Volume Assessment

 Physicians commonly ask whether a patient is “volume up or down”, “fluid overloaded or dehydrated”, or “ wet or dry”.
 However, in these situations, the correct clinical question is “What is the left atrial pressure (LAP) and if low, does it respond to volume?”

-For decades, heart failure (HF) was seen as the result of a disease that caused left ventricular (LV) systolic function to “fail” and systolic function was measured as ejection fraction (EF).
+For decades, heart failure (HF) was seen as the result of a disease that caused left ventricular (LV) systolic function to “fail” and systolic function was measured as ejection fraction (EF), a measure of radial function.
 A large number of therapeutic trials were done in patients with “systolic heart failure” or what more recently is called “heart failure with reduced ejection fraction” (HFREF).
 However, EF was not the whole answer.

 Many patients with fatigue, exertional dyspnea, and pulmonary congestion were identified who had normal EF.
 These patients had LVs that were normal to small in volume, “stiff”, and susceptible to elevated LV end-diastolic pressure when left-sided volume increased or tachycardia reduced the time the LV had to fill and empty.
 These patients often did poorly with atrial fibrillation.
 The end result was elevated LAP, causing symptoms of pulmonary congestion.